PlantBasedTendies/LlamaIndexApps/README.md

 # LlamaIndex Experimentation
 LlamaIndex Experimentation is a repo to store experiments conducted with LlamaIndex's integrated RAG framework.

+**talk2docs_hawking_openai.py**:
-The **talk2docs_hawking_openai.py** script loads a simple text file about Stephen Hawking, located in /hawking_text/, and allows the end-user to ask questions about the astrophysicist, such as:
+This script loads a simple text file about Stephen Hawking, located in /hawking_text/, and allows the end-user to ask questions about the astrophysicist, such as:

 * ***What was Stephen Hawking's father's name?***